wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/242-submission-to-cabinet-economic-committee.md

 ---
+doc_date: '1982-05-19'
+doc_num: 242
+doc_order: 242
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "242 Submission to Cabinet Economic Committee"
+title: Submission to Cabinet Economic Committee
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9111
 vol_id: 23
-doc_date: 1982-05-19
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 242 Submission to Cabinet Economic Committee

 Wellington, 19 May 1982

 E (82) 89.
 CONFIDENTIAL

  **Cabinet Economic Committee**

-The Chairman of the Officials Economic Committee recommends as set out in the copies of the cables1 sent to the Prime Minister and Mr Templeton that the Committee:
+The Chairman of the Officials Economic Committee recommends as set out in the copies of the cables[1](#f1) sent to the Prime Minister and Mr Templeton that the Committee:

   1. note the terms of the New Zealand Manufacturers' Federation communication;
   2. agree, subject to Australian acceptance of the safeguards provisions negotiated by officials, that Australia be informed the New Zealand Government can accept: